 Then we invert the function $Y = F_{\rm CDF} (z)$ so that

 the required mapping function to convert $\tilde{N}$ into a random number with a distribution satisfying $f_{\rm PDF}$ is

-When the inversion cannot be represented analytically, we use a power series $g(Y) = \sum^N_{i=0} a_i Y_i$ for some constant $a_i$.
-We find a polynomial of order 7--10 is necessary to reproduce most of the observed features in the PDF.
+When the inversion cannot be represented analytically, we use a power series $g(Y) = \sum^N_{i=0} a_i Y_i$ for some constants $a_i$.
+We find that a polynomial of order 7--10 is necessary to reproduce most of the observed features in the PDF.